rokwire/rokwire-community/Verizon Innovation Hub/README.md

 ## Verizon Innovation Hub

 This is a space for pull requests within the Verizon Innovation Hub partnership.
-Please [watch this tutorial]() to learn how to make a pull request (PR).
-The standards for pushing a directory (named directory with contents) are as follows:
+The standards for pushing a directory via pull request (PR -- a named directory with contents) are as follows:

+* if you are working with the Rokwire API, DO NOT issue a pull request to that repository.
+Download the API work within a fork of this directory.

 * make a fork of this repository to your home Github account, so that you have a local copy.
 For example, /rokwire/rokwire-community will be forked as /yourgithubalias/rokwire-community.